unitedastronomer/E1-572G-Hackintosh/README.md

 ## macOS Monterey, Ventura and Sonoma
-Patches are needed to be applied using Opencore Legacy Patcher to restore WiFi functionality on since Monterey, and Graphics Acceleration since Ventura.
+Patches are needed to be applied using Opencore Legacy Patcher to restore WiFi functionality since Monterey, and Graphics Acceleration since Ventura.

 ![](assets/oclp.png)